kdoul/pdk-distribution/README.md

 1. Download package for your platform.
 2. Unzip
 3. Add environment variabel `PDK_PATH` pointing to the unzipped folder.
+(Maybe not needed?)
 4. Add `$PDK_PATH/bin` to your `PATH` variabel.